backdrop-contrib/views_bootstrap/README.md

 tables, all within the configuration settings of the powerful Views module.

 This module uses the Bootstrap 3.x library.
 If your theme uses Bootstrap 4 or later, you may experience some incompatibilities.
+There are no plans to make this module work with Bootstrap 4 or 5.
+Our current recommendation would be to create a new module "Views Bootstrap 4" or "Views Bootstrap 5."

 If you are using this module, [please let us know](https://github.com/backdrop-contrib/views_bootstrap/issues/27).
 It motivates us to work on the module when we hear from actual users.